-If you go back to traditional marketing theory and look at the 3 M’s approach; Market, Message Media – these decisions wold absolutely be avoided.
+If you go back to traditional marketing theory and look at the 3 M’s approach; Market, Message Media – these decisions would absolutely be avoided.

 Market is where you define who this is being marketed to.
 Here you are looking to get a much clearer customer avatar than simply – deaf people.
-You will want to recognise what age group, personality traits, hobbies, likes etc as this will help you narrow down your market so that you are only targeting those who would be interested.
+You will want to recognise what age group, personality traits, hobbies, likes etc. This will help you narrow down your market so that you are only targeting those who would be interested.

-Next we look at message, and here is where we are looking at the key points that you are wanting to communicate and how you will put these into words.
+Next we look at message.
+Here is where we are looking at the key points that you are wanting to communicate; and how you will put these into words.
 When you have a thorough understanding of your customer you may identify that a deaf person may like to know how it is deaf friendly, so they know whether it will suit their communication needs or not.

 As you are starting to see – only now do we look at Media, as you now have clarity over who you are marketing to and what you will say.
-Once you have clarity over these two factors, it would be very difficult to choose radio as a media, as you are far more tuned into your customer and the best way to communicate with them.
+Once you have clarity over these two factors, it would be very difficult to choose radio as a media when reaching deaf people.
+You are now far more tuned into your customer and the best way to communicate with them.